Introduction to the future of food safety by FAO

 Figure 2: Relationship between drivers and trends.
 Source FAO 2022.

-Figure 2 looks at the relationship between drivers and trends, using the use of insects that can be eaten as an example.
+Figure 2 looks at the relationship between drivers and trends, using the use of that can be eaten as an example.

 Climate change and food safety impacts

 Increased temperatures, severe droughts, heavy rains, soil degradation, rising sea levels, and ocean acidification, have a serious impact on various biological and chemical contaminants in food.
 These factors influence their virulence, occurrence, and distribution.
 As a result, it is more likely that foodborne hazards will be encountered.
 Furthermore, the increased globalization of food supply chains leads to a rise in foodborne hazards along the path.
-Therefore, minor foodborne occurrences become
+Therefore, minor foodborne occurrences become international.

 Moreover, it is estimated that approximately 14 percent of food produced is lost before it reaches the retail level or the consumers.
 Food issues play a role in this loss (FAO, 2019).
 Additionally, climate change can worsen the situation by creating conditions that make foodborne hazards more likely to emerge and spread.